Vastyen/vastien/README.md

-## Hey There!
+## Hey! 🙋🏻‍♂️

-I'm Bastián[23] and love computer science, software developer and software engineer.
+I'm Bastián and love computer science, software developer and software engineer. 👨🏻‍💻
+I have 23yo. and almost 5y in this computer world. 💾
-I speak spanish and medium-high english. 🌎
+I speak spanish and medium-high english. 💬

 To guide myself → https://roadmap.sh/
 Student at → https://informatica.usach.cl/